 What do dialect and diction communicate about character?

-The way we speak conveys an awful lot about our relationship with the world around us.
-The words we choose and the way we put them into action might show others where we come from, what sort of educational background we have, what our upbringing was like, how we want the world to perceive us, and how at ease we feel with the person we’re conversing with.
+The way we talk conveys an awful lot about our relationship with the world around us.
+Our word choice and the way we put those words into action might show others where we come from, what sort of educational background we have, what our upbringing was like, how we want the world to perceive us, and how at ease we feel with the person we’re conversing with.

 Though the world is becoming more unified than it has ever been, many of us will consciously or unconsciously look for clues in the way people talk.
 You can use these clues when creating characters in your own writing.